qc-lab/QHyper/docs/source/index.rst

 The main components are:

-* :doc:`Problems <problems>` - classes that describe different types of problems, such as the Knapsack Problem or the Traveling Salesman Problem.
+* :doc:`Problems <generated/QHyper.problems>` - classes that describe different types of problems, such as the Knapsack Problem or the Traveling Salesman Problem.

-* :doc:`Solvers <solvers>` - Classes that define different types of solvers, e.g., quantum/hybrid solvers like the Quantum Approximate Optimization Algorithm or the Constrained Quadratic Model, but also classical solvers like Gurobi.
+* :doc:`Solvers <generated/QHyper.solvers>` - Classes that define different types of solvers, e.g., quantum/hybrid solvers like the Quantum Approximate Optimization Algorithm or the Constrained Quadratic Model, but also classical solvers like Gurobi.

-* :doc:`Optimizers <optimizers>` - Classes that implement different types of (hyper)optimizers.
+* :doc:`Optimizers <generated/QHyper.optimizers>` - Classes that implement different types of (hyper)optimizers.

 Each abstract class allows adding new implementatons which will be compatible with the rest of the system.